 We recommend that you make a current assessment of the condition of your roof at least every other year.
 If possible, have your roof certified by a home inspector or a licensed contractor every 1-5 years.
 This will streamline the insurance claims process and it may be required if you choose to shop for a new insurance policy, better mortgage terms or would like to sell your property.
 To learn more about Roof Certs and Roof Inspections check out our Blog below.

 Make sure that your pictures or videos are time stamped.
 Roof damage that is not easily spotted at first and later causes a serious issue can easily be sourced during the insurance claims process by moving backwards through the chronological order of your documentation.
-If you choose to use pictures with your roof inspections, take plenty of them from as many different angles as possible.
+If you choose to use pictures with your roof inspections, take plenty of them from as many different angles as possible starting at the roof center and moving down.
 The more details that you have documented the easier it will be to form your roof claims and to validate your arguments.
 Don’t forget to document the date of any storms that may or may not have caused damage.

-Storm restoration contractors know what to look for during roof inspections, on the surface and below the surface, and can be of great service when documenting damage after a major storm or natural disaster.
+Storm restoration contractors know what to look for during roof inspections, on the surface and below the surface, from the roof center to the eves, and can be of great service when documenting damage after a major storm or natural disaster.
 A Roof Cert will not only aid in the event of insurance claims, but it will help you to decide if the damage is significant enough to warrant roof claims.
 It may be that simple repairs are all that are needed to prevent long-term weaknesses.